RUGAlbert/PrivateAndPublicCloudEstimator/README.md

 ## Usage

+Before using the software first you will have to create a virtual environment and install all the packages in requirements.txt.

 In order to use it you have to facilitate different files in one folder.
 An example can be seen in testdata.
 Then you have to run the following command: